How To Cook Boiled Cabbage

 Cooking Cabbage Tips

-• Keep the cabbage steady when making the initial cut by using a towel circle.
+- Using a towel circle, keep the cabbage steady when making the initial cut.
 The last thing you need is to cut yourself.
-A simple solution is to roll up a towel and form a circle with it on your cutting board.
-To prevent your cabbage from rolling away, place it in the center of the towel ring when cutting the head in half.
+A simple solution is to roll up a towel and form a circle on your cutting board.
+Place your cabbage in the center of the towel ring when cutting the head in half to prevent it from rolling away.

-• There are lots of types of cabbage, use the right one for this recipe.
+- There are many types of cabbage, use the right one for this recipe.
 Green or Savoy cabbage works best in this recipe.
 You should avoid boiling Red and Napa varieties of cabbage.

 Boiled Cabbage with Bacon

 If you have never tried boiling cabbage with bacon, you are in for a real treat.
-The smokiness of the bacon and the addition of salt compliment the flavor of cabbage.
+The smokiness of the bacon and the addition of salt complement the flavor of cabbage.

 Boiled Cabbage with Bacon Ingredients